stevleibelt/General_Howtos/filesystem/file_manager/ranger.md

+# Ranger

-# ranger is a vi like file manager for the command line
+Ranger is a vi like file manager for the command line.

-# commands
+## Commands

 * k         - up
 * j         - down